iotempire/iotempower/doc/tool-support.rst

   under one convenient text based menu.
 Just try it out, but still look at the description below.

-- accesspoint: Start an accesspoint on a free WiFi interface (this is done by default on the IoTempower Raspberry Pi image).
+- ``accesspoint``:Start an accesspoint on a free WiFi interface (this is done by default on the IoTempower Raspberry Pi image).
+If you are running in Linux on a laptop and are connected to Ethernet but not WiFi, you have a good chance to turn your built-in WiFi here into an accesspoint.
+  Very nice feature for teaching environments.
+This command does ask though for root access.

 - ``iot upgrade``: Get latest version of IoTempower (inside an existing version)